Driving Near Pedestrians

 - Yield to traffic before crossing when there is not a crosswalk.

-- Follow any crossing signs or control devices.
+- Follow the directions of any crossing signs or control devices.

 - Stay on the sidewalk if one is present.